Palo Alto Network logs: Reduce log size¶

 Use case¶

 Reduce the size of Palo Alto Network logs by removing unnecessary fields.
-Then, extract recommended event fields.
+Extract recommended event fields.

 Template details¶